SFDigitalServices/sf-dahlia-web/README.md

 To run ruby tests:

 - `rake spec`
+   - you may need to install [imagemagick](https://formulae.brew.sh/formula/imagemagick) due to a dependency on the [minimagick gem](https://github.com/minimagick/minimagick)

-To run javascript unit tests:
+To run Angular unit tests:

 - `rake jasmine:ci` to run in terminal
 - `rake jasmine` to then run tests interactively at http://localhost:8888/

+To run React unit tests:
+- `yarn test`

 To run E2E tests: